Space Ritual: Volume 2

 Space Ritual Volume 2 is an archive live album by Hawkwind released in 1985 consisting of a live performance from 1972.
 The tapes were licensed by Dave Brock to former Hawkwind bass player Dave Anderson for release.

 This recording is part of the performance that was processed for disc 2 of Space Ritual.
-Here it is in its original state, with no edits or overdubs, notable differences being a different middle section to "Orgone Accumulator", "Paranoia" included as the middle section of "Time We Left This World Today" and "Wind of Change" leading into "7 By 7".
+Here it is in its original state, with no edits or overdubs, notable differences being a different middle section to "Orgone Accumulator", "Paranoia" included as the middle section of "Time We Left This World Today" and the end portion of "Brainstom" (Often mistakenly stated as "Wind of Change") leading into "7 By 7".
 "Space Is Deep" and "You Shouldn't Do That" / "Seeing It As You Really Are" from this tape were released on Hawkwind Anthology.